dlinz7/Sprint-Challenge-Node-Express/Review.md

 ## Mention two parts of Express that you learned about this week.

 ## What is Middleware?
+  Every callback that has access to request and response objects is middleware.

 ## What is a Resource?

 ## What can the API return to help clients know if a request was successful?